 18. Sales Mindset - Beliefs, values, virtues, motivation, and attitudes

 Attitude dictates thinking and thinking dictates speech and actions.
 There are attitudes that help salespeople succeed and there are those that hinder.
 While attitude itself cannot be a competency, having attitudes compatible with success, can be considered an aspect of sales competence.
 Beliefs about selling and attitudes towards sales challenges and self development are reflected and investigated in the Sales Mindset assessment.

 19. Sales Motivators

 Motivation has a major impact on the decisions salespeople take and the actions that follow.
 Consequently, a salesperson's intrinsic motivators, have a bearing on success which differs according to the role being fulfilled.

 The Sales Motivators assessment is dedicated to exploring and representing the intrinsic motivation aspects of sales competencies.

 If you need ways to measure sales competencies or want to create a sales competence model for training or assessment, we can help.
 Telephone +44 (0)1392 851500.
-We will be pleased to learn about your needs or talk through some options.
-Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.
+Alternatively, use the contact form here or send email to email@example.com.